/Giap/digest#11 - Myth-making and catastrophes - 19 October 2001

 The sources of inspiration were ancient legends regarding folk heroes, the language adopted by the EZLN, genre cinema and western pop culture in general, as well as the manifold experiences of media pranksters and communication guerrillas since the 1920's.

-I was completely wrapped up in such experimentation, since I was a founder and member of the so-called Luther Blissett Project, perhaps the hardest working firm of "cultural engineers" devoted to the
+I was completely wrapped up in such experimentation, since I was a founder and member of the so-called Luther Blissett Project, perhaps the hardest working firm of "cultural engineers" devoted to the mission.

 "Luther Blissett" was a multi-use pseudonym which could be adopted by anyone interested in constructing the subversive reputation of an imaginary Robin Hood-like character, allegedly the virtual leader of an open community thriving on media scams, myth-making, subversive writings, radical performance art and culture jamming.
 The LBP started in 1994 and involved several hundreds of people in various countries, although Italy remained the epicenter.